-It should also be noted that the parent company of the non-EU group must have a legal form that is comparable with the types of entities listed in Annex I of the Accounting Directive.
-For the non-EU groups concerned, the related sustainability report12 will have to be prepared in accordance with specific standards - hereafter "ESRS for non-EU entities" - to be adopted by the European Commission (EC) by the end of June 2026 according to the CSRD as revised in 2024.
+For the non-EU groups concerned, the related sustainability report will have to be prepared in accordance with specific standards - hereafter "ESRS for non-EU entities" - to be adopted by the European Commission (EC) by June 30, 2024 as per the CSRD.
+But this deadline will probably not be met as the European Financial Reporting Advisory Group (EFRAG), the technical advisor of the EC, has not yet started working on these standards.
 Non-EU groups may also apply the General ESRS or equivalent standards.